albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 .responsive[![Size required after a week FatJAR.png](assets/images/Size required after a week FatJAR.png)]

 [//]: # (Notes)
-[//]: # (Deleting older images is not a trivial task and requires some thought; they might be needed for rollbacks or legal/auditing purposes)
+[//]: # (Deleting older images is not a trivial task and requires some thought because they might be needed for rollbacks or legal/auditing purposes)

 ---